 By Cathy Jones

 The Strathfield district is known for its numerous parks and open spaces.
 The first public park, Strathfield Park, was dedicated in 1914 following a referendum of local residents to select the site.
-Much of the land for parks was acquired in the 1920s and 1930s, during periods of rapid increase of population and building activity in Strathfield.
-Acquisition of open space was required to provide public recreation areas for increasing population.
-Many of the sites, which are now parks, were considered unsuitable for building, generally due to flooding problems, as many parks are located close to rivers, creeks or watercourses.
+Many local parks were acquired in the 1920s and 1930s, during periods of rapid increase of population and building activity in Strathfield.
+Acquisition of open space was required in order to provide public recreation areas for the growing population.
+Many local sites, especially those near the Cooks River were considered unsuitable for building, generally due to flooding problems, and were dedicated as parks.

 Strathfield now has many parks and reserves ranging from significant and large areas such as Strathfield Park, Bressington Park and Mason Park, Hudson Park and Airey Park to smaller neighbourhood parks such Boden and Pilgrim Reserves.
 Parks provide an array of sporting facilities including playing fields for cricket, rugby league, rugby union, soccer and netball, outdoor bowls, tennis, basketball, volleyball and golf.

-Strathfield Municipality contains 9.5 hectares of remnant bushland.
-6.6 hectares is managed and/or owned by Council.
+Strathfield Municipality contains 9.5 hectares of remnant bushland, of this amount 6.6 hectares is managed and/or owned by Council.